-- 6.1 Key points to remember for any member of staff (including volunteers or supply staff) or visitors whenever they have any concerns about a child's welfare: - In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
-Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest.
-Ensure this is recorded on My Concern - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the academy that day.
+- Key points to remember for any member of staff (including volunteers or supply staff) or visitors whenever they have any concerns about a child's welfare: - In an emergency take the action necessary to help the child, for example, call 999 - Do not assume a colleague or another professional will take action and share information that might be critical to keeping a child safe.
+Early information sharing is vital in keeping children safe, whether this is when problems first emerge, or when a child is already known to local authority children's social care - Report your concern, including any possible private fostering arrangements, to the designated safeguarding lead or their deputy as soon as you can and by the end of the day at the latest. - If you are unsure speak to the designated safeguarding lead or their deputy - If the designated safeguarding lead or their deputy is not around, ensure the information is shared with the most senior person in the academy that day.
 The concerns and any action taken must then be shared with the designated safeguarding lead as soon as it is possible - If the concerns are about sharing nudes and semi-nudes do not view, copy, print or share the images - Share information on a need-to-know basis only do not discuss the issue with colleagues, friends, or family - As soon as you are able complete a record of the concerns.
-This should be on the same day and before the child is due to leave the school premises.
-This should be recorded on MyConcern - Seek support for yourself if you are distressed by speaking to a member of the DSL team who sign post you for any further support.
+This should be on the same day and before the child is due to leave the school premises. - All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
+This will also help if the school or Trust needs to respond to any complaints about the way a case has been handled - Information should be kept confidential and stored securely.
+It is good practice to keep concerns and referrals in a separate child protection file for each child. - Records should include; a clear and comprehensive summary of the concern using full names of all parties involved, details of how the concern was followed up and resolved, and a note of any action taken, decisions reached and the outcome.
+If in doubt about recording requirements, staff should discuss with the designated safeguarding lead (or a deputy). - Seek support for yourself if you are distressed from the Designated Safeguarding Lead or Senior Mental Health Lead.